 Information for Project Managers

 Each LINC project has a student Project Manager.
 You must apply, interview, and be selected for this responsibility.
 If chosen, you will be assigned a Partner and Project, and you will be registered for ENG 598: Applied Project Management.
-As a Project Manager, you facilitate the regularly scheduled ENG 315 sessions for a project (see the course schedule for meeting times), evaluate students’ work, serve as the primary liaison with the partner, manage the project, and participate in a weekly session for Project Managers (two section options for ENG 598 are available: Mondays 12:00-1:50 p.m.
-OR Mondays 4:00-5:50 p.m.
+As a Project Manager, you facilitate the regularly scheduled ENG 315 sessions for a project (see the course schedule for meeting times), evaluate students’ work, serve as the primary liaison with the partner, manage the project, and participate in a weekly course session for Project Managers.
+For Spring '15 semester, one section of ENG 598 is available: Fridays 10:00-11:50 a.m..
 There is no salary, and you earn 4 credit hours via ENG 598.
 In many cases, two students will be assigned to co-manage a project.

 ENG 598 counts as a pre-approved elective course for the Leadership Studies Minor.